-This feature is used to change the P-state (Power-Performance State) coordination type.
+This feature determines how an ACPI-aware operating system will coordinate P-state transitions between logical processors.
 P-state is also known as "SpeedStep" for Intel processors.
-Select HW_ALL to change the P-state coordination type for hardware components only.
-Select SW_ALL to change the P-state coordination type for all software installed in the system.
-Select SW_ANY to change the P-state coordination type for a software program in the system.
+Select HW_ALL to change the P-State coordination type for all hardware components.
+This option is recommended for the E5-2600 V3/V4 platform.
+Select SW_ALL to change the P-State coordination type for all software installed in the system.
+Select SW_ANY to change the P-state coordination type for a particular software program specified by the user.
 The options are HW_AII, SW_ALL, and SW_ANY.